3MFConsortium/spec_materials/3MF Materials Extension.md

 A \<colorgroup> describes a set of surface color properties and SHOULD NOT reference translucent display properties.
 To achieve a translucent effect with surface color, a multi-properties group SHOULD be used instead.
 For more information, refer to Chapter 7: Display Properties Overview.

+To avoid integer overflows, a color group MUST contain less than 2^31 colors.

 ### 2.1.
 Color

 Element **\<color>**